karl-/pb_Stl/README.md

 #### Model is sideways / horizontal / rotated

 Unity's coordinate system is left handed, with Y axis as the vertical.
 Other 3d modeling programs may have different coordinate systems or axis assignments.  **pb_Stl** exports right handed coordinates by default, but can be modified to retain left handed coordinates.
 Support for swapping axes is planned.

-#### Only One Mesh is Exported

-Currently exporting is restricted to the first selected mesh.
-In the future support for automatically merging multiple meshes will be implemented.